maoueh/nugrant/README.md

 the default strategy is to replace current array with new one.

 However, in some certain circumstances, you may need another behavior.
-That is why we also provide two other strategies that can be used.
+Here the list of strategies that can be used.

+ * `:replace` (*default*)
+   With this strategy, the new array completely replace the current one.

  * `:concat`
    With this strategy, new array is appended to the end